tenkeyless/keras_site/content/korean/docs/guides/functional_api/_index.md

 encoded_input_b = shared_embedding(text_input_b)
 ```

-## Extract and reuse nodes in the graph of layers
+## Extract and reuse nodes in the graph of layers {#extract-and-reuse-nodes-in-the-graph-of-layers}

 Because the graph of layers you are manipulating is a static data structure, it can be accessed and inspected.
 And this is how you are able to plot functional models as images.